wso2-attic/module-ethereum/README.md

 import wso2/ethereum;
 ```

-In order for you to use the ethereum Connector, first you need to create an ethereum Client endpoint.
+To use the Ethereum Connector, first create an Ethereum Client endpoint.

 ```ballerina
 endpoint ethereum:Client ethereumClient {